Cut your Carbon Footprint, Save Money

-Other than a more efficient vehicle, the following will help you get more miles per gallon (see also: EPA's "Driving More Efficiently"):
+Other than a more efficient vehicle, the following will help you get more MPG (see also: "Driving More Efficiently"):

 • Driving habits, like frequent hard acceleration, speeding up and slowing down, and heavy braking, can impact fuel economy.
 Every time you brake, kinetic energy gained from the combustion of fuel is dissipated as waste heat (excepting any conserved by regenerative braking on electric drives).
 Anticipating the need to slow down and coast to a stop means wasting less energy, as well as reducing brake wear.

 • Avoid opening your windows at highway speeds.
 Usually, modern cars will use less fuel with the air conditioner running (especially on "economy" or "recirculate") than they will with the extra drag of open windows.
 Correct refrigerant pressure and a condenser that's not clogged up with dirt and bugs will help your air conditioner run more efficiently.

-• Remove excess weight from your car by unloading things you don't need to be hauling around.
+• Remove excess weight from your car by unloading things you don't need to haul around.